vishvAsa/sanskrit/vyAkaraNam/whitney/06_Chapter_II_PRONUNCIATION.md

 European scholars it is variously pronounced — more often, perhaps, as *s* than as *sh*.

 a\.
-The two *sh*-sounds, ṣ and ç, are made in the same part of the mouth (the ṣ probably rather further back), but with a different part of the tongue; and they are doubtless not more unlike than, for example, the two *t*-sounds, written ṭ and t; and it would be not less proper to pronounce them both as one *sh* than to pronounce the linguals and dentals alike.
-To neglect the difference of s and ç is much less to be approved.
-The very near relationship of ṣ and ç is attested by their euphonic treatment, which is to a considerable extent the same, and by their not infrequent confusion by the writers of manuscripts.
+The two *sh*-sounds, ṣ and ś, are made in the same part of the mouth (the ṣ probably rather further back), but with a different part of the tongue; and they are doubtless not more unlike than, for example, the two *t*-sounds, written ṭ and t; and it would be not less proper to pronounce them both as one *sh* than to pronounce the linguals and dentals alike.
+To neglect the difference of s and ś is much less to be approved.
+The very near relationship of ṣ and ś is attested by their euphonic treatment, which is to a considerable extent the same, and by their not infrequent confusion by the writers of manuscripts.

 64\.
-As was mentioned above (41), the ç, like c, comes from the corruption of an original *k*-sound, by loss of mute-contact as well as forward shift of the point of production.
+As was mentioned above (41), the ś, like c, comes from the corruption of an original *k*-sound, by loss of mute-contact as well as forward shift of the point of production.
 In virtue of this derivation, it sometimes (though less often than c) “reverts” to k — that is, the